JunaidSalim/Structure_based_Academic_Information_System/README.md

 # Structure-based-Academic-Information-System
-The code is a C++ program that allows users to manage a list of students and courses.
+The code is a C++ program that allows users to manage a list of students and courses using Structures.

 Student and Course Management System